A History of Tax Sheltering For Sports Team Ownership

 By the turn of the century, the process of convincing the IRS to grant tax deductions for any of their intangible assets (even the 50 percent deduction to the “player roster” asset) became increasingly more difficult, as local auditors usually assigned to random projects were replaced by national auditors who specialized in the finances of sports teams.
 The IRS even established a dedicated sports franchise office in Plantation, Florida.

 Unlike decades past where a local revenue agent would be star struck because the taxpayer was a local sports team, and the local agent had no experience in this complicated tax arena, the examinations were quarterbacked by exceedingly competent IRS personnel.
 They demanded that purchase price allocations not be arbitrarily assigned by owners with a clear bias, but rather supported by proper valuation techniques.
-In 2003, the IRS even sent a 15-page memo to those that audit teams to be aware of the latest government standards as it applied to taxing franchises, detailing exactly compliance guidelines for how such audits should proceed.
+In 2003, the IRS even sent a 15-page memo to those that audit teams to be aware of the latest government standards as it applied to taxing franchises, detailing the exact compliance guidelines for how such audits should proceed.

 The most highly contentious area became the valuation and potential for amortization of media rights.
 With the purchase of a sports franchise, an owner acquires certain media rights, including the current broadcast contracts and the right to enter into future broadcast contracts.
 The IRS’ position was that media rights were non-amortizable.
 While the then-current broadcast contracts acquired cover distinct periods (i.e., the life of the contract itself), the IRS contended that the “media rights” asset represented by these contracts was the team’s perpetual right to share in and to receive national and local broadcast revenue.
 That asset, they argued, would continue on indefinitely, as the contract would either be renewed with the current broadcaster as it expired or it would be replaced with a contract from a competing broadcaster.
 Therefore, since the “media rights” asset neither declined in value over time nor had a specific and quantifiable life, they could not be amortized.

 Owners disagreed with the IRS.
-As the “media rights” asset became an increasing allocation of purchase price, what followed was a series of lawsuits brought by owners looking to recover as close to the full value of their tax shelters as possible.
+As the “media rights” asset became an increasingly large allocation of purchase price, what followed was a series of lawsuits brought by owners looking to recover as close to the full value of their tax shelters as possible.
 Considerable IRS resources were being devoted to case by case resolutions.
 The dollar outlays were substantial.
 Taxpayers likewise devoted considerable attention, and thus money, to the issue.
 Something needed to be done.

-Things changed dramatically in 2003, when Congress enacted the American Jobs Creation Act of 2004.
+Things changed dramatically in late 2003, when Congress enacted the American Jobs Creation Act of 2004.
 The new law, in part, struck down all the previous sections of the tax code which were unique to sports franchises (including the repeal of IRC 1056(d)), bringing the sports industry in line with the rest of the business world.
 Intangible assets for sports franchises would now be handled as they would in any industry; they would be amortized over 15 years, a practice sanctioned under IRC 197.

 Purchase price allocations among various intangible assets have effectively been rendered irrelevant because all intangible assets are now handled equally.
 The need to create unique intangible assets is gone.
-The vast majority of the purchase price for sports franchises can be allocated to just one intangible asset, goodwill.
+The vast majority of the purchase price for sports franchises can be allocated to just one intangible asset: goodwill.
 Goodwill is generated when a buyer pays more for a company than the fair market value of its net assets; it is, by definition, the excess of the purchase price over the net assets of the company.

 These rules remain in effect today.
 Sports teams can amortize the entire portion of the purchase price which is allocated to intangible assets over 15 years.